We are what we repeatedly do. Excellence, is not an act, but a habit –Aristotle

-Most people think that habits are formed when you have simply done something repeatedly.
-They think if they repeat something long enough, it might eventually become a habit and they will be able to do it consistently without any extra effort.
+Most people think that habits are formed when you have done something over and over again.
+They think if they repeat something regularly for long enough, it will eventually become a habit and they will be able to do it consistently without any extra effort.

 If this is true, why are there so many people who have been working out in the gym for years but still drop off-track?
 And are those who work from 9 to 5 for 20 years doing their work better, without extra effort, and feeling happy about it?

 Repeated behavior is simply a blank definition of a habit.
 It explains what habit is, but it can never explain how habit is formed.
 To form a habit, a scientific formula is required by design.

 Something is missing in the statement from Pavlov’s dog experiment: the dogs’ behavior actually becomes a habit after time.
 When the dogs hear the sound of a buzzer, they are given the signal that the food is coming, and thus the dogs start salivating.

 But what is it that makes the dog remember the stimuli, in this case, the sound of a buzzer?
 What makes the dogs fall directly into the routine of salivating once the stimulus is presented?

 The reward is what makes the behavior becomes addictive.
 It signals the brain that the behavior or action is worth repeating because it leads to pleasure or avoids some sort of pain.
 Besides, the reward also further strengthens the neural pathway of the behavior, both the trigger and the routine.

 To form a habit, we need to close the stimuli response into a loop of what we call the habit loop, with the presence of a reward.
 In the case of Pavlov’s dogs, this reward is the food.

 Here’s another simplified example: